-Just because you say that you're operating strategically doesn't actually mean that your plan is strategic.
+Just because you say you're operating strategically doesn't mean your plan is strategic.

-The word "Strategy," similar to terms like "aesthetic" and "agile," is one of those present-day buzzwords that gets people excited.
+The word "strategy," much like "aesthetic" and "agile," is a buzzword that gets people excited.
 It exudes an air of intelligence and importance.
-Very rarely are people challenged or asked to elaborate when they say they're operating strategically, and high-potential employees vying for their next step up in the corporate ladder are swift to use the word at every opportunity.
+People are rarely challenged to elaborate when they say they're operating strategically, and promising employees vying to climb the corporate ladder are swift to use "strategy" at every opportunity.

 High-potentials aren't wrong to use the word to their advantage.
 After all, leadership wants proof that employees are capable of implementing plans that increase revenue and bolster productivity.
-But even still, the reality check for many high-potentials is often this: just because you use the word "strategy" doesn't actually mean that your plan is strategic.
+That said, here's a reality check: just because you use the word "strategy" doesn't mean your plan is strategic.

-It's a word that's been (mis)used now for years.
-High-potential employees need to understand the nuances of the word, and more importantly, determine the difference between good and bad strategy, or else risk derailing their best laid plans and machinations.
+It's a word that's long been misused.
+High-potential employees need to understand its nuances--and more importantly, determine the difference between good and bad strategy or risk derailing their best-laid plans.

-The word "strategy" gets frequently thrown around in organizations, from small startups to large corporations.
-However, the true meaning behind the word is often lacking, and most people conflate strategy with other concepts.
+"Strategy" gets frequently thrown around in organizations, from small startups to large corporations.
+But the true meaning is often lacking, and most people conflate strategy with other concepts.

-So what does strategy really mean?
-To understand how it applies in a business context, we'll want to take a quick look into its historical origins.
+So what does "strategy" really mean?
+To understand how it applies in a business context, let's take a quick look at its origins.

-The word "strategy" is derived from the classical and Byzantine Greek "strategos," which means "general."
-It was the Romans, however, who introduced the term in a wartime context, referring to compilations of strategema, or, literally, "tricks of war."
+"Strategy" is derived from the classical and Byzantine Greek "strategos," which means "general."
+It was the Romans, however, who introduced the term in a wartime context, referring to compilations of strategema--or, literally, "tricks of war."
 Ultimately, strategy stemmed from the need to overcome enemies, win battles, and gain control of resources necessary for survival and expansion.

-Let's look a little bit deeper into this historical context.
-By the time Julius Caesar was invading Gaul, the Roman Legions were using precise military tactics, taking into account environmental context, fatigue, time of day, availability of water, you name it.
-Of course, their plan was to defeat said army or occupy said territory, but it was strategy, that is, how they used their military intelligence to execute said plan, that led to victory.
+Let's look a bit deeper into this historical context.
+By the time Julius Caesar was invading Gaul, the Roman Legions were using precise military tactics--taking into account environmental context, fatigue, time of day, availability of water, you name it.
+Of course, their plan was to defeat said army or occupy said territory, but it was strategy--that is, how they used their military intelligence to execute said plan--that led to victory.

 In a business context, strategy has taken on a similar (albeit less bloody) meaning.
 Business strategies involve carefully executing plans built to play on strengths, synergizing with other business elements and opportunities while avoiding pitfalls, and compensating for weaknesses.
-That is, strategy, considers all the contextual variables around the plan in order to maximize efficiency and effectiveness.
+Simply put, strategy considers all the plan's contextual variables in order to maximize efficiency and effectiveness.